en fr de

 Civic action

-• (inter)acting with digital technology
+• who (inter)acts using digital technology

 • in specific areas and